Skip to main content

 • “While the game has a good few bugs, I personally enjoy this RTS.
 Keep in mind that the store page is inaccurate as the non-linear mission structure, morale system, and a few other mechanics were actually cut, making the description seem outdated.”

-The gameplay is characterized by sluggish controls and erratic AI behavior, which can detract from the overall experience.
-While the game features interesting mechanics such as ammo management and tactical unit positioning, it suffers from bugs and a clunky interface.
-Despite these issues, fans of RTS games, particularly those who enjoy titles like "Men of War," may find the unique setting and detailed destruction mechanics appealing.
+The gameplay of this RTS is characterized by sluggish controls and erratic AI behavior, which can detract from the overall experience.
+While it features interesting mechanics like ammo management and tactical unit interactions, the game suffers from bugs and a clunky interface, making it challenging for some players to fully enjoy.
+Despite its flaws, fans of the genre may appreciate its unique setting and detailed destruction mechanics, though it may not appeal to everyone due to its broken mechanics and difficulty.

 • “The game mechanics are realistic and give a proper feeling of the tactical abilities and limitations of the means employed by the player on the map.”